universal-model/universal-model-angular/docs/API.md

       selectorsObject2: Selectors<T, Un>
     ): Selectors<T, U1> & ...
 Selectors<T, Un>;

-combines object of selectors to a single object containing all selectors<br/>
+combines objects of selectors to a single object containing all selectors<br/>
 It also checks for duplicate selector keys and throws an error if a duplicate key is found.<br/>

 ### createStore